SQiShER/java-object-diff/README.md

 ## Ways to Improve

-* Performance optimization was not the biggest concern so far, so there is still some room for improvement.
+* Performence has not been a hight priority so far, so there is still some room for improvement.
 * Object comparison is very strict.
 Objects with different types cannot be compared, even when they share the same interface.
-* The annotations should be applied to fields instead of methods.
-(Would make it easier to handle Arrays.)
+* It should be possible to apply the annotations to fields and not only to methods, to allow for some advanced merging techniques.
 * It would be great to integrate a text-based diff algorithm for regular Strings.
 * Documentation, documentation, documentation...

 ## Known Issues and

-* Arrays are treated poorly (Actually not at all.
-Yet.)
+* Array handling is not implemented properly yet.
-* Objects serving as map keys should be compared as well.
-Currently their only purpose is to identify map values.
+* Map keys are currently not compared via introspection and only used to identify map values.